 An application for remission, refund or waiver of fees is required to be accompanied by supporting documentation.
-Applications which are received more than 12 months after withdrawal from the relevant unit/s or the last day of the Study Period for the relevant unit/s must provide appropriate documentation outlining the reason/s for late application.
+Applications which are received more than 12 months after withdrawal from the relevant unit/s or the last day of the teaching period for the relevant unit/s must provide appropriate documentation outlining the reason/s for late application.
 For supporting documentation to be considered valid, it must be from an independent professional authority which specifies the exact dates in relation to the special circumstances which have impacted the student.
 The supporting documentation must specify the date the document was written or created and must also demonstrate that:

-- The special circumstances did not make their full impact until on or after the applicable census dates/s but prior to the applicable session/study period end, and
+- The special circumstances did not make their full impact until on or after the applicable census dates/s but prior to the applicable teaching period end, and

 - the special circumstances were beyond the students control, and